War Horse (play): Synopsis

-The Germans have taken Ned to a French farm being used as a makeshift hospital.
+The Germans have taken Billy to a French farm being used as a makeshift hospital.
 He is killed brandishing his knife.
 Emilie, the girl of the farm family, is nearly killed in the altercation.
 German officer Friedrich Muller is reminded of his own daughter left in Germany.
 He and Emilie share a love of horses and, with Emilie's mother, they take care of the horses Joey and Topthorn, which are being kept to pull an ambulance for wounded soldiers.

 When a shell kills most of his comrades, Friedrich switches his coat and identity with an enlisted medic, hoping to survive to return home.
 His subterfuge is discovered but Friedrich enables Emilie and her mother to escape.
 When the Germans force the two fine horses to work as draft horses, Joey inspires Topthorn to pull in order to survive.
 Once enemies, the two horses become friends, but Topthorn dies from exhaustion.

 As Friedrich mourns the horse, a tank attack hits his group, killing him and causing Joey to flee in escape.
 He is caught in barbed wire in No Man's Land between the enemy lines.
 The Germans and British each send out a man under a white flag to aid the horse.
 Winning a coin toss, the British take the injured Joey back to camp.

 Albert and David's infantry division encounter Emilie, who is alone and traumatized; they take her to British headquarters.
-On the way, Albert sees a dead horse with Ned's knife in him.
+On the way, Albert sees a dead horse with Billy's knife in him.
 Believing that the horse is Joey, Albert is broken.
 Recognizing Joey's name, Emilie tries to talk to Albert, but David is shot and killed, and Albert temporarily blinded by tear gas.
 Emilie does not have the chance to tell him about his horse.

 Behind the lines, in a British encampment, Albert tells his story to a nurse just as the damaged Joey is brought to the camp by soldiers.
 The soldiers prepare to kill the injured horse, but Albert whistles and Joey responds to him.
 Learning the full story, the soldiers agree to let Albert care for Joey during their joint convalescence.
 The horse and farmboy return home safe to Devon at the end of the war.